-(Recommended) Use CBR to create a scheduled backup task for the ECS.
-If the ECS fails, select a backup corresponding to the time you want the ECS to restore to, create a full-ECS image from the backup, and use the image to apply for a new ECS or to reinstall the OS.

-- Create a system disk image from the ECS.
+- (Recommended) Use CBR to create a scheduled backup task for the ECS.
+If the ECS fails, select a backup corresponding to the time you want the ECS to restore to, create a full-ECS image from the backup, and use the image to apply for a new ECS or to reinstall the OS. - Create a system disk image from the ECS.
 If the ECS fails, use the system disk image to apply for a new ECS or to reinstall the OS. - Create a snapshot for the system disk of the ECS.
 If the ECS fails, you can roll it back from the snapshot.

-1.8 How Can I Apply a Private Image to an Existing ECS?
+1.10 How Can I Apply a Private Image to an Existing ECS?

-You can change the OS of the ECS later.
-When you change the OS, select the created private image.
+You can change the OS of the ECS later if the created private image is in the same region as the ECS.
+When you change the OS, select the created private image, as shown in Figure 1-4.
 For details about how to change the OS, see Changing the OS.